 Tax Exemption for a Surviving Spouse of a Member of the U.S. Armed Forces Killed in Action

-The surviving spouse of a member of the U.S. Armed Forces who has been killed in action may be eligible for a full or partial exemption of real estate taxes for their principal residence and up to one acre of land.
+The surviving spouse of a member of the U.S. Armed Forces who has died in the line of duty may be eligible for a full or partial exemption of real estate taxes for their principal residence and up to one acre of land.
 (Code of Virginia, Title 58.1, Chapter 32, Article 2.4, Exemption for Surviving Spouses of Members of the Armed Forces Killed in Action)

 Qualifications: